 His CSU then took a big hit in the elections.
 But he could not really be blamed, at least not alone, because of the general trend in Germany, where the very left and the very right became stronger while the big-tent parties were in trouble or already drowning, like the SPD.

 Markus Söder, who is 52 years old, reached his long-cherished goal in January.
 He finally got the maximum amount of power anyone can have in Bavaria.
 Even though the former CSU chairman, Germany’s Interior Minister Horst Seehofer and Söder himself kept on repeating they had gotten along with each other quite well, they had not.

 For a long time, there was some kind of a feud between the two.
 At times they cooperated, e.g. when they endangered Chancellor Angela Merkel’s coalition government, a year ago, with their rather stubborn position on immigration.
 But Markus Söder finally won.
 When Seehofer announced he would give up his party chairman post, Söder did not even have to fight in order to become his successor.
 His people at the Munich state parliament asked him to take over.

 Söder says he wants unity in his party.
 Does he mean people should shut up, listen to him and approve everything he says?
 Not officially.
 But his claim to power, backed by the two powerful posts he is holding, and combined with his approach so far, suggest this is how things might work.

 Söder is known for being an environmentalist.
 Several times he has said he wanted to be “greener than the Greens.”
 Stability, politically and economically, is something he wants as well.
 Now the CSU even wants to approach the LGBT community.
-This is almost sensational since they are not exactly known for a lot of tolerance here either.
+This is almost sensational since the party is not exactly known for a lot of tolerance here either.